joaomatossilva/joaomatossilva.github.io/_posts/2013-08-26-typed-vs-untyped-languages.md

 {% endhighlight %}
 [Live Feedle](http://jsfiddle.net/kappy/dLYYd/)

-This is a perfecly valid code.
-The most obvious matter on this type of assignments is that, we're assignin completly diferent things to the same variable witch causes the variable to loose all its meaning.
-Meaningfull variables are the number one rule thumb on my book of trades.
+This is a perfectly valid code.
+The most obvious matter on this type of assignments is that, we’re assigning completely different things to the same variable witch causes the variable to lose all its meaning.
+Meaningful variables are the number one rule thumb on my book of trades.
 This is also one of the most common issues on code that I review.

 This is why I love typed languages:
 ![](http://i1299.photobucket.com/albums/ag77/kappyzor/Blog/typeLanguage_zps682579fc.png)